NIRSpec MOS Operations

 The NIRSpec MSA is different from many existing ground-based MOS instruments because of the fixed grid of small-sized shutters (0.2" × 0.46").
-This means that science targets cannot all be centered in their respective slitlet apertures.
+This means that observed science sources cannot all be centered in their respective slitlet apertures.
 Hence, for optimal flux and wavelength calibration, the NIRSpec MOS observations demand the accurate relative knowledge of astrometric positions of science sources and target acquisition reference objects for observation planning.
 However, once again, specific reference stars cannot be chosen until the observation window and APA are known.
 Hence, no specific stars are selected at the time of proposal submission; it is only at the program update step for accepted proposals where MSA target acquisition reference stars are selected.
 This TA method is designed for use with catalogs having coordinate accuracies between 5 and 50 mas.
 For science cases that do not have strict astrometric requirements, such as a long slit of MSA shutters, other TA options (with lower overhead) are available.
 As described in the NIRSpec Target Acquisition article, WATA and VERIFY_ONLY are allowed, as is the possibility of skipping TA.

 Additional information on operational aspects of the NIRSpec MOS observing mode are included in the following articles: